 If you think you have a pulmonary embolism, seek emergency medical care.

 Chronic obstructive pulmonary disease (COPD)

-You should seek medical treatment for pneumonia if you have a high fever along with shortness of breath and coughing.
+You should seek medical treatment for pneumonia if you have a high fever, shortness of breath, and coughing.

 Conditions that affect your heart can interfere with its ability to pump blood.
 This may lead to shortness of breath when you lie down or after sleeping for a few hours.